chanzuckerberg/single-cell-curation/readme.md

 make install
 ```

-And you can run the test with:
+And you can run the tests with:

 ```
 make unit-test